dsbowen/hemlock/docs_md/setup/win.md

 $ git config --global user.email <my-github-user-email>
 ```

+Finally, you will need a personal access token to initialize hemlock applications with the hemlock command line interface (more on this later).
+Create a token by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+When setting permissions (step 7), check 'repo'.
+Copy your token and store it somewhere accessible.

 ## Python3 and pip3

 Python is hemlock's primary language.
 Pip allows you to install python packages, including hemlock itself.
 In this section, we're going to download and install python3 and pip3.